jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-02.md

 "You don't have to answer."

 "I know."
-But he stared at the phone anyway, years of conditioning warring with newly won freedom.
+But he stared at the phone anyway.
+Years of conditioning rising in his body—the automatic tensing of shoulders, the way his breath got shallower, the familiar nausea that came from knowing Robert was angry.

+I watched his face change.
+Saw the old patterns trying to reassert themselves.

+"Hey."
+I moved closer.
+"Look at me."

+He did.
+His jaw was clenched tight.

+"You're not that kid anymore.
+The one who had to answer every time he called.
+The one who had to manage his moods."

+"I know that."
+But his hand was still reaching for the phone.

+"Do you?
+Because your body doesn't."
 I took the phone from his hand, set it face-down on the coffee table.
 "You met with him.
 You listened.
 You don't owe him more than that."

+Ethan's shoulders dropped slightly.
+He took a deeper breath.
 "He says we're not done talking."

 "You say you are."

-"It's not that simple."

-"Yes, it is.
-You're emancipated.
-Conversations happen when you both agree to them, not when he demands them."
-I shifted to face him fully.
-"Ethan, what did you tell him?
-At the end of dinner?
+"It's not—" He stopped himself.
+Tried again.
+"You're right.
+It's my choice.
+Conversations happen when I agree to them."

+I watched him fight the old programming.
+It was like seeing someone push against invisible chains.

+"What did you tell him?"
+I asked.
+"At the end of dinner?
 What did you say?"

 "I thanked him for his time and input.
 I said I'd consider everything he'd presented."
 He met my eyes.
 "I did not say I'd sign the Detroit contract.
 I did not agree to defer MIT.
 I gave him nothing."

 "How did he react?"

+"Badly."
+Something flickered across Ethan's face—old fear, quickly suppressed.
+"He said if I don't sign by June 1st, I'm making the biggest mistake of my life and I shouldn't expect him to fix it when I fail."

+The words came out flat, emotionless.
+But I saw his hands clench into fists.

-"Badly.
-He said if I don't sign by June 1st, I'm making the biggest mistake of my life and I shouldn't expect him to fix it when I fail."
-Ethan's voice went flat.
-"Then he said MIT would 'crush me' because I'm not as smart as I think I am, just adequately intelligent with good grades because he made sure I had the best tutors."
+"Then he said MIT would 'crush me' because I'm not as smart as I think I am."
+Ethan's voice went quieter.
+"Just adequately intelligent with good grades because he made sure I had the best tutors."

-My hands clenched into fists.
-"He's trying to undermine your confidence."
+My hands clenched too.
+"He's trying to—"

-"He's very good at it."
-Ethan pulled his phone back, scrolled through messages.
+"Undermine my confidence.
+Yeah."
+Ethan pulled his phone back, scrolled through messages with shaking hands.
 "Look at this.
 He sent me articles about NHL players who went to college first and 'never reached their full potential.'
 Case studies of athletes who chose education over professional opportunity and 'regretted it for the rest of their lives.'
 Financial projections showing how much money I'd lose by waiting four years."

 "He's campaigning."

 "He's waging psychological warfare."
 Ethan set the phone down again.
+The screen lit up with another incoming call.
+He ignored it, but I saw the way his body tensed.
+Seventeen years of Pavlovian conditioning—phone rings, stomach drops, pulse spikes.

+I wanted to throw the phone out the window.

-"And the terrifying thing is, some of his points are valid.
+"And the terrifying thing is," Ethan continued, "some of his points are valid.
 The money is real.
 The opportunity is huge.
 Starting at eighteen versus twenty-two does make a difference in professional sports."

 "But?"

-"But I keep coming back to what you said on Saturday.
-Is this the life I want, or the life I was taught to want?"
+"But I keep coming back to what you said on Saturday."
 He leaned back, stared at the ceiling again.
+His breathing was still too fast, too shallow.
+The conversation with Robert had rattled him more than he was admitting.
+"Is this the life I want, or the life I was taught to want?"

+"And?"

-"I've spent two days thinking about that question.
-And I still don't know the answer."
+"And I still don't know the answer."

 Over the next week, Ethan worked methodically through his decision-making process like he was solving a complex engineering problem.